-Braltus and Spiriva both deliver 10 micrograms of tiotropium and are equivalent
+Braltus and Spiriva both deliver 10 micrograms of tiotropium and are equivalent.

-It also contains lactose monohydrate (which contains milk protein) and Vcaps The Vegetarian Alternative empty hard capsules size 3 (Ingredient ID 10127).
+It also contains lactose monohydrate (which contains milk protein).
+The outer capsule is known as a Vcap - The Vegetarian Alternative empty hard capsules size 3 (Ingredient ID 10127).